anthgrim/anthgrim/README.md

 Hi 👋 I'm Kevin Grimaldi
 ===============================

-Software Developer
+Software Engineer
 -------------

-I'm a Software developer in MERN and ASP.NET.
+I'm a Software Engineer in MERN and ASP.NET.
 I'm passionate about programming, and sciences in general (with a special focus in Mathematics and the way the Universe is designed 🛰️🔭).
 I believe the future is written in binary 🤖, and that new coding technologies will open a lot of opportunities to the world.

 * 🌍  I'm based in Orlando, FL
 * ✉️  You can contact me at [anthgrim@icloud.com](mailto:anthgrim@icloud.com)